All Episodes

 Not the current configuration, not with Obama in the White House, not even three weeks after winning.

-Why in the world does anybody think Obama's gonna give anything away three weeks after winning the election?
+Why in the world does anybody think Obama is going to give anything away three weeks after winning the election?

 Why does anybody think Obama is in a weakened position after winning elections?